 How to Move From Excel Bookkeeping to a Proper System

-A practical guide to moving from Excel bookkeeping to a proper system without losing control of the records or recreating the same spreadsheet problems inside
+A practical guide to moving from Excel bookkeeping to a proper system without losing control of records or recreating spreadsheet problems inside software.

 - The move from Excel works best when the business cleans the opening balances and redesigns the monthly process at the same time.